govau/Ursa-major/front-end/content/index/hero.md

 id: hero
 alt: true
 ---

-# gov.au Observatory

-We’re helping make data transparent to improve government digital services.
-All data used is completely anonymous and privacy-preserving.
-To learn about how we source data, see the [About page](/about).
+## We’re helping make data transparent to improve government digital services.

+The data we use is anonymous and privacy-preserving.
+It is collated from:

+#### 74 participating agencies

+#### 4324 gov.au digital services*